-NOTE: There were ten wells drilled in the nine-township area between September 1, 2008 and August 31, 2009.
-Nine of the wells had complete records available on casing sizes.
-The other well had partial records available or had just recently been spudded.
+NOTE: There were twenty-eight wells drilled in the nine-township area between September 1, 2009 and August 31, 2010.
+Twenty-two of the wells had complete records available on casing sizes.
+The other wells had partial records available or had just recently been spudded.